enso-org/enso/doc/design/syntax/syntax.md

       DynamicError -> 0
   ```

-- Catching Errors when not catched explicitly – important for correctness
+- Catching Errors when not caught explicitly – important for correctness

 - Type-level / meta programming – like taking an interface and returning
   interface with more generic types (move a lot of examples from TypeScript